lguzzon-scratchbook/gdb/README.md

 ## Repository Diagram

-The project includes an interactive visualization of the repository’s history and structure, which you can explore by clicking the following link: gdb repository diagram.

 The project includes an interactive visualization of the repository's history and structure, which you can explore here:

 [gdb repository diagram](https://gitdiagram.com/estebanrfp/gdb)